Samsung/Tizen.NET/_posts/2019-06-13-Using-Tizen-NET-Sdk-as-SDK-style.md

 toc_label: Using Tizen.NET.Sdk as SDK-style
 ---

-`Tizen.NET.Sdk` is a nuget package that provides the features for creating and signing a .tpk package file.
-In the past, this package was added to .csproj file as a PackageReference.
-However, in this post I will introduces a new method.
+`Tizen.NET.Sdk` is a NuGet package that provides the features for creating and signing a .tpk package file.
+Previously, this package was added to .csproj file as a PackageReference.
+However, in this post I introduce a new method.

 ## Using SDK-style
-Since [Tizen.NET.Sdk 1.0.3], It can be used as a custom SDK of `MSBuild`.
+[Tizen.NET.Sdk 1.0.3] can be used as a custom `MSBuild` SDK.
 ```xml
 <Project Sdk="Tizen.NET.Sdk/1.0.3">